1) Ensure the fingerprint scanner & time clock are working correctly

 If this does not assist with fingerprint scanning, try re-enrolling the user with different fingers.
 Often the fingerprints on commonly used fingers can be worn down to the point they are not readable by the fingerprint scanner.

-Step 5: Reporting the issue to easyemployer.
+5) Reporting the issue to easyemployer.

 If the above steps do not resolve the issue, please take a clear and legible image of the scanner lens (with the unit off, noting to allow the unit to shut-down).

 Unit is powered down, and image is clear and legible.

 Image is not clear or is illegible.

 Unit is powered on (blue backlight is present).